Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/authentication.md

 ### identity

-The purpose of this service is to give, verify and invalidates a proof of identity token.
+The purpose of this service is to give, verify and invalidate a proof of identity token.
 Furthermore, it also allows a system to change its own credentials.
-The service is offered for both application and core/support systems.
+The service is offered for both application and Core/Support Systems.

 Learn more: <br />
 :material-file-document: [Abstract Service Description (SD)](../assets/sd/5_0_0/identity_sd.pdf) <br />